Cross-platform C SDK logo

 dbind ()

-Adds a structure/class field to its internal table within dbind.
+Adds a field from a structure to its internal table within DBind.

 dbind(type,